TaeJun-Park0225/SRGAN/README.md

 # SRGAN

-A Tenserflow implementation of SRGAN based on CVPR 2017 paper Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network.
+A Tenserflow implementation of SRGAN based on CVPR 2017 paper "Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network".

-The train and val datasets are sampled from DIV2K.
-Train dataset has 800 images and tested with Set 5 dataset.
+The train-datasets and valid-datasets are sampled from DIV2K.
+DIV2K-dataset has 800 images, and the models tested with Set 5 dataset.

 Enviroment